Treatment side effects and nutrition

 the partial or total removal of a tumour or body part

-the use of drugs to kill or slow the growth of cancer cells
+the use of drugs that kill or slow the growth of cancer cells

-the use of radiation to kill cancer cells or injure them so they can’t grow and multiply
+the use of targeted radiation to kill or injure cancer cells; also known as radiotherapy

 the process of replacing stem cells destroyed by high-dose chemotherapy